 Archivists make the archives usable.
 They determine which items have enduring value, organize them, and describe them so researchers can find and use what they need.
 Archivists provide the proper storage and care for archives so they will last as long as possible.

 I am an archivist writing about history, photography, and archives.

-I have worked as an archivist at Carlsbad Caverns National Park, Keweenaw National Historical Park, a private family/business archives, and the Walter P. Reuther Library at Wayne State University, which is where I am currently the archivist in charge of the American Federation of State, County and Municipal Employees collection.
+I have worked as an archivist at National Parks, a private family/business archives, and University archives, which is where I am currently.

 I plan to write a book one day and I’m using this blog as a place to explore different topics and try out ideas.
 My main interests are photography and history, and all the ways they overlap.
 A lot of my topics will focus on Detroit since I’m from that area.
 Thanks for reading!